-The summary of significant accounting policies is presented to assist in the understanding of the financial statements.
+The summary of significant accounting policies is presented to assist in the understanding of the consolidated financial statements.
 These policies conform to GAAP and have been consistently applied.
 The Company has selected June 30 as its financial year end.
-The Company did not earn any revenue during the years ended June 30, 2022.
+The Company did not earn any revenue during the fiscal year ended June 30, 2022, and has earned \$107,760 of revenue during the fiscal year ended June 30, 2023.